Engineering Anderson Localization in Arbitrary Dimensions with Interacting Quasiperiodic Kicked Bosons: Results

 We now aim to demonstrate the universality of the dynamics by showing that all data sets can be rescaled using a single parameter $\xi(K)$, from which the scaling function can be constructed.
 To this end, we employ the method developed in Ref.~\cite{Lemarie2009}.
 Specifically, we plot $\ln \Lambda$ as a function of $\ln(1/t^{1/d})$ for various values of $K$, at fixed interaction and modulation parameters $\varepsilon$.
 In this representation, rescaling with the correlation length corresponds to a horizontal shift by an amount $\ln \xi(K)$, allowing all data points to collapse onto a single universal scaling curve.
 The values of $\ln \xi(K)$ are determined by minimizing the distance between the corresponding values of $\ln[\xi(K)/t^{1/d}]$ for each $\ln \Lambda$.

 Our results are shown in Fig.~\ref{fig:ScalingFunctions} for the three cases under study.
 For $N_\omega = 0$, corresponding to an effective dimension $d = 2$, we recover a single localized branch of the scaling function, as expected from the absence of a phase transition in two dimensions.
 In contrast, Figs.~\ref{fig:ScalingFunctions}(b) and \ref{fig:ScalingFunctions}(c) display two distinct branches: the lower one associated with the localized phase and the upper one with the diffusive regime.
 This clearly reveals the existence of a metal–insulator transition.
 Moreover, the two branches merge at the critical point and exhibit the asymptotic behaviors discussed above.
+Fig.~\ref{fig:ScalingFunctions}(d) displays the scaling parameter $\xi(K)$ for $N_\omega=1, 2$, which diverges at each respective $K_c$.
+To obtain the power laws for these divergences, taking into account finite size effects, we fit our data using the function $\xi(K)^{-1} = \alpha \abs{K - K_c}^\nu + \beta$ below $K_c$, and $\xi(K)^{-1} = \alpha \abs{K - K_c}^s + \beta$ above $K_c$.
+From these fits we obtain power laws consistent with the relevant orthogonal Anderson universality classes, namely $\nu = 1.57 \pm 0.05$ and $s = 1.57 \pm 0.05$ for $N_\omega=1$, corresponding to an effective dimension of $d=3$, and $\nu = 1.17 \pm 0.04$ and $ s = 2.28 \pm 0.18 $ for $N_\omega=2$, corresponding to an effective dimension of $d=4$.
+In order to verify the values for these critical exponents, we use a more direct method as shown in Fig.~\ref{fig:critical_exponents} and described in the following.

 Having demonstrated the absence of a phase transition in our system for $N_\omega = 0$, and the existence of a metal–insulator transition for $N_\omega = 1, 2$, we now turn to the determination of the corresponding critical exponents.
 To this end, we assume an algebraic divergence of the correlation length in the vicinity of the critical point.
 In general, the power-law behavior differs on the two sides of the transition.
 As discussed above, $\xi(K) \sim (K_c - K)^{-\nu}$ in the localized phase, and $\xi(K) \sim (K - K_c)^{-s}$ in the diffusive phase.
 In order to extract the critical exponents $\nu$ and $s$, we expand the scaling function near the critical point as